ViniciosLugli/todo-list-example/README.md

 ### Local Setup

+1. Get the project:

-1. Clone the repository:
+    First, clone the repository:

     ```sh
-    git clone git@github.com:ViniciosLugli/raw-todo-list-api-example.git
+    git clone git@github.com:ViniciosLugli/todo-list-example.git
-    cd raw-todo-list-api-example
     ```

-2. Build and run the project:
+    Then, navigate to the project and API directory, where the server is located:

     ```sh
-    RUST_LOG=trace cargo run --release
+    cd todo-list-example/api
     ```

-    > Note: The `RUST_LOG` environment variable sets the log level.
-You can set it to `info`, `debug`, or `trace`.
+2. Build and run the project synchronously:

+    ```sh
+    RUST_LOG=trace cargo run --features sync
+    ```

+    Build and run the project asynchronously:

+    ```sh
+    RUST_LOG=trace cargo run --features async
+    ```

 3. Run the tests:
     ```sh